-2) Arm and Manipulator: We are using the Harris Red-Hawk MPR robotic arm see Table II for more details.
-We are integrating the arm control software with the Movelt motion planning and inverse kinematics software package.
-The six degrees of freedom the manipulator provides and the custom hardware we are developing for the end effector will be helpful in completing manipulation tasks, as it contains multiple cameras and sensors.
+2) Arm and Manipulator: We are using the Harris Red-Hawk MPR robotic arm (see Table II for more details).
+The six degrees of freedom the manipulator provides, combined with the custom hardware we are developing for the end effector, will be effective at completing manipulation tasks.
+The arm is capable of precise motion reaching about 1-1.5 m in every direction, while maintaining an end effector positioning accuracy of about ± 2 mm.

 For the end effector, we have developed our own custom gripper for the arm and we have already developed a custom PCB to interface with the arms internal wiring.
 The RedHawk MPR provides Ethernet on its tool interface connector.
 Our custom end effector electronics contain a single-board computer running Linux, which will make it possible to interface with sensors and actuators on the end effector.
 Additionally, the custom hardware contains multiple switch-mode voltage regulators and provides power for the embedded computer (5V and 3.3V), servos and other actuators (12 to 15V configurable) and high power LEDs (using a constant current driver).
-To communicate with sensors, we have included an ARM Cortex M4 microcontroller and the necessary circuitry for RS232, RS422 and RS485 serial interfaces.
-Mechanically, our end effector electronics are mounted in an almost fully enclosed cylindrical shell that attaches to the arms tool end.
-The only exposed components are a 40 pin header connector, a CO2 gas sensor, an analog video input connector, and a thermal camera interface.
+To communicate with sensors, we have included an ARM Cortex M4 microcontroller and the necessary circuitry for RS232,